76048d/76048d/README.md

 - 👋 Hi, I’m @76048d
 - 👀 I’m interested in learning to program Python
 - 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate with other beginners
 - 📫 How to reach me ...76048d@gmail.com

 <!---